MEDICAL OFFICE ASSISTANT AND UNIT CLERK

-To successfully graduate from the Medical Office Assistant and Unit Clerk certificate program, students must:
+To successfully graduate from the Medical Office Assistant certificate program, students must:

-Professionalism in business communications with emphasis on correct English grammar, spelling and punctuation.
-Proofreading skills are also developed.
-Business communications exercises will further hone keyboarding skills.
+This course covers professionalism in business communications with an emphasis on correct English grammar, spelling and punctuation.
+Students also develop proofreading skills.
+Business communications exercises will further sharpen keyboarding skills.

-Introduction to the human anatomy and physiology learnt through descriptions, illustrations, videos, flash cards and exercises.
-The basic structure of a medical terminology learned by knowing the roots, combining word, prefixes and suffixes.
+This course involves an introduction to human anatomy and physiology.
+Taught in a hands-on manner, students will learn through descriptions, illustrations, videos, flashcards and exercises.
+Students learn the basic structure of medical terminology through developing an understanding of root words combined with prefixes and suffixes.
 System-associated terminologies follow with corresponding abbreviations, pathologies, clinical and diagnostic procedures.
-Upon completion of this course, the students would have learned to:
+Upon completion of this course, students learn to:

-- – Identify, spell, and pronounce the basic component parts of a medical term.
+- Identify, spell, and pronounce the basic components of medical terms.

-- – Acquire an understanding of the structures, physiology of the body systems.
+- Understand the structures and physiology of body systems.

-- – Name, spell, define pathologic conditions, drugs, lab or diagnostic tests, and therapeutic procedures related to the systems being studied.
+- Name, spell, define pathologic conditions, drugs, lab or diagnostic tests, and therapeutic procedures related to the systems studied.

-- – Identify and define commonly used medical abbreviations and terminologies associated with the major systems of the body.
+- Identify and define commonly used medical abbreviations and terminologies associated with major systems of the body.

 Upon completion of the course the student will be able to:

-- – Scan, fax, route phones and other key office tasks
+- Scan, fax, route phones and other crucial office tasks

-- – Explore growth in a healthcare environment
+- Understand the growth of the healthcare environment

 In this course, students will learn how to:

-- – Recognize medical instruments and inventory medical supplies
+- Recognize medical instruments and take inventory of essential medical supplies

-- – Familiarity with Quality Assurance in a healthcare environment
+- Ensure Quality Assurance in a healthcare environment

-Students in this course learn core financial competencies, including banking procedures, payroll management and financial management.
+Students in this course learn core business administration competencies, including banking procedures, payroll management and financial management.

-This course is designed to give students an understanding of the structure of health services in Alberta, the Health Information Act, and other laws that govern healthcare practice and the area of medical law and ethics.
+This course provides students with an understanding of the structure of health services in Alberta.
+It covers the Health Information Act, as well as other laws governing healthcare practise and the area of medical law and ethics in the province.

 Upon completion, the students would have learned to:

-Guides the students to help physicians prepare claims for services that are insured under Alberta Health Insurance Plan (AHCIP)
+Students develop the skills needed to help physicians prepare claims for services insured under Alberta Health Insurance Plan (AHCIP).

 Upon completion, the student would have learned to: